A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Simulation-Based Comparison

 One of the two simulation experiments---the TERGM process---uses MCMC and an ERGM formula (see Equation~\ref{ergm}) based on the three sampled parameters to create a single network.
 Based on this simulated network, a series of five new, consecutive networks (time steps $t = 2$ to $t = 6$) is simulated forward using the same three terms as for the first network and an additional dyadic stability term

 with the fourth sampled parameter value attached to it.

 For the SAOM process, an empty network is created, and the SAOM actor selection and edge updating process is iterated five times to obtain networks from $t = 2$ to $t = 6$.
-For the rate-of-change function (Equation~\ref{rate_function}), a parameter value of 40 is chosen, which means that each actor is expected to re-consider his or her local network configuration 40 times per time unit \citep{stadtfeld2015netsim}.
+For the rate-of-change function (Equation~\ref{rate_function}), a parameter value between $5$ and $10$ is sampled uniformly, which means that each actor is expected to re-consider his or her local network configuration this number of times per time unit \citep{stadtfeld2015netsim}.
+This parameter choice is based on examples in the \texttt{RSiena} manual \citep{ripley2017manual}.

 In both simulation experiments, the first network in the list is removed, and the five networks that are based on the same edges, reciprocity, and transitive triplets parameters but different treatments of the updating process are retained for further analysis.
 In either case, the result of this procedure is a series of five networks which are serially correlated and based on several simple endogenous statistics.
 100 such series of networks are independently created according to these rules in each experiment, and a SAOM and a TERGM are applied to each series of networks in each experiment.
 Each of these models contains an edges, reciprocity, and a transitive triplets model term.
 While the TERGM contains an additional edge stability term (see Equation~\ref{stability}) for modeling the temporal updating, the SAOM uses its rate-of-change function and the objective function to model change between the networks.
 Thus these models should be able to capture the respective original data-generating process well---unless their inherent assumptions limit their ability to do so.
 Moreover, the generality of each model can be assessed by cross-checking the model fit against the other data-generating process.